-Do you know a fascinating DU student who's graduating this summer?
+Do you know a fascinating DU student who's graduating in 2015?
 Contact the Division of Marketing & Communications, and tell your story.

 All Commencement ceremonies dating back to 2009 can be watched in full on the Commencement YouTube playlist.

 Graduates urged to make a difference—small or large—at summer Commencement ceremony

 Michael Keables, interim dean of the University of Denver’s Daniel Felix Ritchie School of Engineering and Computer Science, shared his top 10 tips for success as the featured speaker at the Summer 2014 Commencement ceremony Aug.
 15 on Graduation Green in front of Margery Reed Hall.

 Graduate Commencement speaker urges departing students to choose the harder path

 “When facing two paths, if you are strong enough, always choose the harder one.”